SQuinones/Codepath_Assignment_Unit7-8/XSS1/README.md

 STEPS:

-    Create a comment on a post
+1)Create a comment on a post

-    The admnin needs to approve the commnet.
-So we need to make a nice trust comment After the approval we insert the injection XSS in the comments
+2)The admnin needs to approve the commnet.
+So we need to make a nice trust comment

+3)After the approval we insert the injection XSS in the comments

 XSS to insert: